topher6345/topher6345.github.io/_posts/2015-7-4-american-flag-in-haml-scss.markdown

 ## Conclusion

 Thanks to [http://www.hamptoncatlin.com/](Hampton Catlin), who wrote both SCSS and HAML (among other things, when does he sleep!?), I was able to use languages that compile to HTML and CSS to succinctly express a sophisticated layout.
-This may be beyond the original intention of what HTML and CSS were meant to do, but it sure was alot of fun working on this patriotic display!
+This may be beyond the original intention of what HTML and CSS were meant to do, but it sure was a lot of fun working on this patriotic display!

 # Bonus - From San Francisco!

-I recently moved to San Francisco and thought I'd like to express my appreciation for the new city and celebrate the ctiy's unofficial flag.
+I recently moved to San Francisco and thought I'd like to express my appreciation for the new city and celebrate the city's unofficial flag.

 <p data-height="334" data-theme-id="0" data-slug-hash="aOYbrM" data-default-tab="result" data-user="topher6345" class='codepen'>See the Pen <a href='http://codepen.io/topher6345/pen/aOYbrM/'>Happy 4th of July from San Francisco!</a> by Christopher Saunders (<a href='http://codepen.io/topher6345'>@topher6345</a>) on <a href='http://codepen.io'>CodePen</a>.</p>
 <script async src="//assets.codepen.io/assets/embed/ei.js"></script>